IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-20. Delete any other tiles after that block (There might be an ASSIGN block that can be removed)
+20. Delete any other building blocks after that block (There might be an ASSIGN block that can be removed)